Matthew-Salaway/Data-Analysis-Trump-Twitter/README.md

 # Data Analysis On Trump's Twitter
 # Purpose
 If Trump remains president, what projections can be made about his Twitter statistics?
-How many tweets per day must Trump make if his twitter habits continue form Jan.
+How many tweets per day must Trump make if his twitter habits continue from Jan.
 2020 to Nov.
 2020?
 Regardless of policy, the evidence shows Trump spends a lot of time tweeting.
 I will try to find how many tweets he may tweet in the future and how many tweets that will come out to be per day.
 # The Data
 I will use one data set to answer my question.
 It can be found on Kaggle.
 I found this data set through the search engine under datasets, searched Trump Twitter, and filtered the results to the hottest.
 The dataset I chose is called “Trump Tweets Tweets from @realdonaldtrump scraped January 20th, 2020”.
 The data set consists of the date, tweet, favorites, and retweets. https://www.kaggle.com/austinreese/trump-tweets/version/1
 # The Plan